-Because hellebore plants prefer shade, they can be prone to fungal diseases which frequently happen in damp, shady locations with limited air circulation.
+Since hellebore plants prefer shade, they can be prone to fungal diseases which frequently happen in damp, shady locations with limited air circulation.
 Two of the most common fungal diseases of hellebore are leaf spot and downy mildew.

 Downy mildew is a fungal disease that infects a wide array of plants.
-Its symptoms are a white or gray powdery coating on leaves, stems and flowers, which may develop into yellow spots on the foliage as the disease progresses.
+Its symptoms are a white or gray powdery coating on leaves, stems, and flowers, which may develop into yellow spots on the foliage as the disease progresses.

 Hellebore leaf spot is caused by the fungus Microsphaeropsis hellebori.
-Its symptoms are black to brown spots on the foliage and stems, and rotted looking flower buds.
+Its symptoms are black to brown spots on the foliage and stems and rotted looking flower buds.

 Treating Diseases of Hellebore Plants

-Because Hellebore Black Death is a viral disease, there is no cure or treatment.
+Since Hellebore Black Death is a viral disease, there is no cure or treatment.
 Infected plants should be dug up and destroyed to prevent the spread of this harmful disease.

 Once infected, fungal hellebore diseases can be hard to treat.
 Preventative measures work better at controlling fungal diseases than treating plants that are already infected.